We Intentionally Build Character and Confidence

 |

-Our CounselorsThe essence of Timanous is reflected in the quality and passionate work of its people.
-Averaging well over 10 summers, the vast majority of our counselors grew up as campers at Timanous themselves.
-Timanous inspired their growth and development into caring young adults, and now they return to give of themselves to our campers.
+Our counseling staff averages over 12 years at camp.The essence of Timanous is reflected in the quality and passionate work of its people.
+Averaging over 12 summers, the vast majority of our counselors grew up as campers at Timanous themselves.
+Timanous fostered their growth into compassionate young adults, and now they return to share their knowledge and care with our campers.

 |